Fahima Khatun: Career

-In June 2018, she was part of Bangladesh's squad that won their first ever Women's Asia Cup title, winning the 2018 Women's Twenty20 Asia Cup tournament.
+In June 2018, she was part of Bangladesh's squad that won the 2018 Women's Twenty20 Asia Cup tournament, their first ever Women's Asia Cup title.
 Later the same month, she was named in Bangladesh's squad for the 2018 ICC Women's World Twenty20 Qualifier tournament.
-In the tournament match against the United Arab Emirates on 10 July 2018, she took her first hat-trick in WT20Is.
+In the tournament match against the United Arab Emirates on 10 July 2018, she took a hat-trick in WT20Is.

 In October 2018, she was named in Bangladesh's squad for the 2018 ICC Women's World Twenty20 tournament in the West Indies.
 In August 2019, she was named in Bangladesh's squad for the 2019 ICC Women's World Twenty20 Qualifier tournament in Scotland.
 In November 2019, she was named in Bangladesh's squad for the cricket tournament at the 2019 South Asian Games.
 The Bangladesh team beat Sri Lanka by two runs in the final to win the gold medal.

 In January 2020, she was named in Bangladesh's squad for the 2020 ICC Women's T20 World Cup in Australia.
 In November 2021, she was named in Bangladesh's team for the 2021 Women's Cricket World Cup Qualifier tournament in Zimbabwe.
 In January 2022, she was named in Bangladesh's team for the 2022 Commonwealth Games Cricket Qualifier tournament in Malaysia.
 Later the same month, she was named in Bangladesh's team for the 2022 Women's Cricket World Cup in New Zealand.

+She was named in the Bangladesh squad for the 2024 ICC Women's T20 World Cup.

+Khatun was part of the Bangladesh squad for the 2025 Women's Cricket World Cup Qualifier in Pakistan in April 2025.